Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 Amphora - goddess of Greek pottery

 Amphora.
 Perhaps one of the most famous vases to us, which is found not only among the Greeks, but also among the Romans and Etruscans (a mysterious people who lived in the center of Italy and suddenly disappeared from the face of the Earth).
-An amphora is an elongated vessel with two hands on the shoulders or on the throat.
+An amphora is an elongated vessel with two arms on shoulders or on the neck.
 The volume of such products ranges from 5 to 50 liters.
 Often used to store wine, oil, and sometimes used as a vessel for burial.
-This Greek vase is usually exquisitely painted with traditional patterns.
+This Greek vase is usually gracefully painted with traditional designs.
 The shape of the amphora also resembles a stamnos.

-Askos - a vessel of a bizarre shape: flat with a handle on the spout (there may be several spouts).
+Askos is a vessel of a bizarre shape: flat with a handle on the spout (there can be several spouts).
 Such containers were used for storing oils and refilling oil lamps.

-A Greek vase known as a krater is a vessel designed to mix wine with water.
+A Greek vase known as a crater is a vessel designed to mix wine and water.
 It was made of clay and metal, less often - of marble.
-This is a rather voluminous vessel with a stable handle, a bell-shaped or spherical body and two handles on the sides.
-The shape is similar to dinomos, which was also used for drinks.
+This is a fairly voluminous vessel with a stable handle, a bell-shaped or spherical body and two handles on the sides.
+The shape is similar to the dinomos, which was also used for drinks.

-Oinochoa is a jug with one handle and three spouts, which has a rounded shape.
-It was used for wine and allowed to fill three bowls at once.
+Oinochoya is a jug with one handle and three spouts, having a round shape.
+It was used for wine and allowed three cups to be filled at once.

 Below you can see photos of the Greek vases described in this article.

-Hydria, or calpida - a water jug with a voluminous body and a narrow spout, with three small protruding handles (the last one - to make it more convenient to pour water into the vessel).
+Hydria, or calpida, is a water jug with a voluminous body and a narrow spout, with three small protruding handles (the last one to make it more convenient to pour water into the vessel).
 Hydria was actively used for water, burial of ashes and during the drawing of lots.

 Kiaf is a vessel shaped like a cup with an unusual handle.
-Used as a wine scoop.
+Used as a wine ladle.

-The skyphos, also called Heracles' goblet, is a small bowl with two handles and a stable foot, used for drinking.
-According to legend, Hercules himself drank from the same bowl.
+A skyphos, also called the cup of Hercules, is a small cup with two handles and a stable foot, used for drinking.
+According to legend, Hercules himself drank from the same cup.

-Baucalides (or psykter) is a Greek vase, shaped like a mushroom, which was especially popular in Attica.
-The psykter is distinguished by a high narrow leg and a spherical body with a thick neck.
-It was used to cool wine - after filling it, it was placed in cold water.
+Baucalid (or psikter) is a Greek vase shaped like a mushroom, which was especially popular in Attica.
+The psycter is distinguished by a high narrow leg and a spherical body with a thick neck.
+Used to cool wine - once filled, it was placed in cold water.

-Kanfar is a voluminous vessel on a thin leg and with two graceful handles on the sides.
-It was made from fired clay or metal.
-It was believed that the Greek gods drink from it, especially the god of winemaking Dionysus was depicted with kanthar.
+Kanfar is a voluminous vessel with a thin stem and two graceful handles on the sides.
+It was made from baked clay or metal.
+It was believed that the Greek gods drank from it; the god of wine, Dionysus, was especially often depicted with canthar.

-Rhyton is an unusual funnel-shaped vessel with a sculpture of the head of an animal or even a person.
+A rhyton is an unusual funnel-shaped vessel with a sculpture of an animal or even a human head.
 It stands on a thick stand and has a wide neck.
-It was used for drinking and as a ritual vessel for sacrifice.
+Used for drinking and as a ritual vessel for sacrifice.
 It was made of metal, clay, horn or even gold.

-Lekana - a bowl in the form of a round flattened vessel with a thin neck and thick short handles.
+Lekana is a bowl in the form of a round, flattened vessel with a thin neck and thick short handles.
 Its purpose has not yet been precisely established - perhaps it served to store oil or food.
-A small bowl of a similar shape, respectively, was called a lekanida.
+A small bowl of this shape was accordingly called a lekanida.

-A kilik is a flat vessel of a rounded flattened shape on a thin mushroom-shaped stem.
-Small handles on the sides do not go beyond the edge of the kilik itself.
+A kilik is a flat vessel with a rounded, flattened shape on a thin mushroom-shaped stem.
+Small handles on the sides do not extend beyond the edge of the kylix itself.
 Used for playing kottab and for drinks.

 Drawings on Greek vases

 Greek vase painting is divided into several periods.
-The first, Minian period, is characterized by the absence of any drawings on the vessels.
-But Mycenaean ceramics, which appeared during the arrival of the Greeks to mainland Greece, is distinguished by dark drawings on a light background.
-Initially, these were plants, later - animals, people, ships.
+The first, Minyan period, is characterized by the absence of any drawings on the vessels.
+But Mycenaean ceramics, which appeared during the arrival of the Greeks on mainland Greece, are distinguished by dark designs on a light background.
+Initially these were plants, later - animals, people, ships.

-For some time, with the decline of the Mycenaean culture, Greek vases were completely devoid of ornaments, but later ceramics began to be painted with geometric figures.
-Over time, the ornament of Greek vases changed, it was replaced by one or the other plots inherent in different eras.
+For some time, with the decline of Mycenaean culture, Greek vases were completely devoid of ornaments, but later ceramics began to be painted with geometric shapes.
+Over time, the ornament of Greek vases changed, it was replaced by one or the other subjects inherent in different eras.

-During the heyday of geometry, patterns become more complex, becoming more intricate.
-Religious themes soon appear - craftsmen depict gods and mythical creatures on ceramics.
+During the heyday of geometry, patterns became more complex and more intricate.
+Soon religious themes appeared - craftsmen depicted gods and mythical creatures on ceramics.

 The meander is perhaps one of the most popular symbols among the ancient Greeks.
-Almost no vase in the Greek style is complete without this pattern.
+Almost no Greek-style vase is complete without this pattern.
 It is a symmetrical broken line with right angles.
-The meander was found even on household items of the Paleolithic era.
-Historians have long struggled with the solution of the question: what is he talking about when he painted a Greek vase?
+Meanders were even found on household items from the Paleolithic era.
+Historians have been struggling for a long time to resolve the question: what is he talking about when he painted a Greek vase?

 It is interpreted in different ways, but most often the Greeks associate it with continuous movement, a virtuous life (broken corners).
 According to another version, the meander symbolizes the defeat of the gods, as if saying that a mortal can do the impossible.
-There is also a version that this is a symbol of the Meander River, which flows in southwestern Turkey.
-It is tortuosity and has a similar pattern.
+There is also a version that this is a symbol of the Meander River, which flows in southwest Turkey.
+It is distinguished by its tortuosity and has a similar pattern.

-Today, the meander is a symbol of the Sun, prosperity, divine grace.
+Today, the meander is a symbol of the Sun, prosperity, and divine grace.

-Currently, it is actively used to decorate the interior of the home.
-It can be present in the details, giving them a special flavor.
-Also, the meander can be found on flooring, textiles, it is especially popular in the design of bathrooms.
+Currently, it is actively used to decorate the interior of a home.
+It can be present in details, giving them a special zest.
+Meander can also be found on flooring and textiles; it is especially popular in the design of bathrooms.
 Designers claim that the most advantageous colors when using this symbol are contrasting black and white.

-There are many types of meanders, each of which is similar in one thing - a broken line with repeating symmetrical breaks.
+There are many types of meanders, each of which is similar in one way - a broken line with repeating symmetrical breaks.

 Spiral - grace and symbolism

-The endless spiral in the Greeks means life, development, movement.
-A spiral twisted clockwise is an attribute of the goddess Athena, and counterclockwise - the ruler of the seas, Poseidon.
-The motif was popular with the Greeks, being an element of sophistication, therefore it can be found in the interior, in the design of clothes, dishes.
+For the Greeks, an endless spiral means life, development, movement.
+A spiral twisted clockwise is an attribute of the goddess Athena, and counterclockwise is an attribute of the ruler of the seas, Poseidon.
+The motif was popular among the Greeks, representing an element of sophistication, which is why it can be found in the interior, in the design of clothing and tableware.
 Often there are Greek vases with patterns in the form of a spiral in its various forms.

 Palmette - natural motif

-Palmette is a palm leaf gathered into a fan.
-This floral ornament later became the basis of the heraldic lily (fleur-de-lis).
+Palmetta is a palm leaf gathered into a fan.
+This floral ornament later became the basis of the fleur-de-lis (fleur-de-lis).

 The symbol was probably borrowed by the Greeks from the Egyptians.
-By itself, the palmette does not carry much meaning and is only a beautiful decoration.
+The palmette itself does not carry much meaning and is only a beautiful decoration.
 In ancient times, it was used to decorate buildings, columns and even tombstones.
-True, the Greeks added refinement and sophistication to the palm leaf, which it lacked in its homeland - the East.
+True, the Greeks added sophistication and sophistication to the palm leaf, which it lacked in its homeland - the East.

 Acanthus - a symbol of victory

-Acanthus is a plant symbol that has its own history.
-The ornament got its name from a plant found in the Mediterranean.
+Acanthus is a plant symbol with its own history.
+The ornament gets its name from a plant found in the Mediterranean.
 The symbol, according to legend, appeared thanks to the architect Callimachus.
-One day, while walking through the cemetery, he saw the grave of a young girl with a basket of things left for her by her relatives.
-This basket was wrapped around an acanthus, and Callimachus decided to use what he saw as a symbol for the capitals of the Corinthian order.
-And although buildings were often decorated with such a pattern, this elegant plant is also found on Greek vases.
+One day, while walking through the cemetery, he saw the grave of a young girl with a basket of things that her relatives had left for her.
+This basket was surrounded by acanthus, and Callimachus decided to use what he saw as a symbol for the capitals of the Corinthian Order.
+And although buildings were often decorated with this pattern, this graceful plant is also found on Greek vases.

-Like other plant symbols, acanthus symbolizes life and growth, but at the same time, the Greeks associate it with victory, overcoming life's obstacles.
+Like other plant symbols, acanthus symbolizes life and growth, but the Greeks also associate it with victory, overcoming life's obstacles.

 Conclusion

-Since ancient times, Greek vessels have been painted with complex plots and ornaments, as well as simple drawings.
-Studying the painting of a Greek vase, you can find both whole plots and complex ornaments, sometimes combined with each other.
-Today vase painting with Greek motifs is no less popular.
+Since ancient times, Greek vessels have been painted with both complex plots and ornaments and simple designs.
+Studying the painting of a Greek vase, you can come across both entire scenes and complex ornaments, sometimes combined with each other.
+Today, vase painting with Greek motifs is no less popular.

 What else to read